 To be upfront, I’m not a fan of BYOD.
 I like the idea of using work resources (and time) for work and using personal resources for personal life.
 But I do understand the practicality of it in some instances and I realize that the lines between personal and professional for many are much more blurred and not as easy to compartmentalize.
 However, many commenters in the poll stated that they’d only turn over the device if the employer was paying for it.
 And in the end, you have to make sure you are protecting your organization’s information and that you can do your due diligence if things go wrong.

 You have to consider the risk

 I remember when I started down the rabbit hole that is information security.
-I’d pose a question as to how we should address some particular infosec topic and the reply from whatever expert I was consulting with would say “you have to consider the risk”.
+I’d pose a question as to how we should address some particular infosec topic and the reply from whatever expert I was consulting about cybersecurity with would say “you have to consider the risk”.
 I hated that answer.
 Even today, when I give that same reply with complete belief in it, I sometimes feel that tinge of guilt like I’m giving a non-answer.
 But it’s the truth.

 There is no one-size-fits-all answer to most information security questions, and especially this one.
 Each company has to weigh the business requirements and the associated risks to determine their own stance on the matter.
 Let’s consider a couple scenarios: